 Featured Artists - Any artist featuring on the track (such as providing guest vocals or a guest verse) should be entered here.

-The below roles should not be added on Step 2 of the AWAL Uploader, except for the Composer on a Classical or Classical Crossover release.
+The below roles should not be added to the Product Information section of the AWAL Uploader, except for the Composer on a Classical or Classical Crossover release.

-You can, however, add these roles as needed on Step 4 of the AWAL Uploader, regardless of the genre.
+You can, however, add these roles as needed on the Track Information section of the AWAL Uploader, regardless of the genre.

 Please get in touch via the Portal for exact instructions as to how you should be adding in Additional Contributors on Bollywood releases.

 Songwriter - A songwriter is someone that has been involved in the writing of both the lyrics and music.
 Providing this information is highly recommended.
 For Soundtrack, Classical, Classical Crossover or Opera, please use the Composer role instead.
 Songwriter credits require full, legal first and last names.
 Band or stage names should not be used.